SmileiPIC/tutorials/perfs_parallel_computing.rst

 ----

-Introduce parallelism
+Introduce Smilei's parallelism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this step, parallelism is introduced naively to handle number_of_patches with parallelism.
+In this step, parallelism is introduced naively to handle ``number_of_patches`` with parallelism.
-To do so, we'll first use only OpenMP threads on a single node on or out local supercomputer with a single MPI processes.
+To do so, we'll first use only OpenMP threads on a single node on our local supercomputer with a single MPI processes.

 Of course, we run it on the best patches configuration defined in the previous step : 8 x 8 patches.
-The single patch simulation is maybe slightly faster but it does not exhibit any parallelism (see above).
+The single patch simulation is maybe slightly faster but it does not exhibit any parallelism (see `warning about patches for thread`_).

 .. code-block:: bash